Penang Food Guide – 40 Street Food To Try in 2023

 Nasi Lemak is a traditional Malay rice dish cooked in coconut milk and pandan (screwpine) leaves.

-Traditionally the Nyonya version is served with hard-boiled egg, sambal fish, sambal prawns, and sambal belacan.
+The Nyonya version is traditionally served with hard-boiled eggs, sambal fish, sambal prawns, and sambal belacan.

 Recommended Stalls: